 - The criteria for all granting decision conditions will remain confidential to the PCCF Granting Committee and PCCF Board

 As part of the review process, the Granting Committee may request to visit the premises of an applicant or program for which funds are requested.
 While site visits may require some accommodation on the part of both the applicant and the Granting Committee, refusal to accommodate a site visit may result in the application being denied.

-Following the review of PCCF Formal Applications, and after consideration of any other information that may have been gained through site visits, the PCCF Granting Committee will make recommendations to the PCCF Board of Directors.
-All decisions of the PCCF Board of Directors are final.
+Following the review of PCCF formal applications, and after consideration of any other information that may have been gained through site visits, the PCCF Granting Committee will make recommendations to the PCCF Board of Directors, whose decisions are final.

 Rollover of Available PCCF Granting Funds

 The PCCF Granting Committee reserves the right to roll-over some or all of the available PCCF granting funds from a specific year to the following years based on a lack of available granting opportunities.

 PCCF staff will communicate granting decisions to both successful and unsuccessful PCCF formal applicants in a timely fashion by email.

 All successful applicants will be required to sign a PCCF Accountability Agreement prior to receiving funds.
 The agreement will clearly state all terms and conditions associated with the specific grant received.

 All grant recipients will be required to submit a final report as a condition of receiving funding.
 Failure to submit a final report within the agreed to time frame may result in the denial of future grants or the denial of balance of payments.
 The Granting Committee will be responsible for defining the specific requirements of a final report.